Ivan Franko: Commemoration in Ukraine

 As of November 2018, in the Ukrainian-controlled part of Ukraine, there were 552 streets named after Ivan Franko, including one in the national capital Kyiv.

 He is also associated with the name Kameniar after his famous poem, "Kameniari" ("The Stone-hewers"), especially during the time of the Soviet regime.
 Although he was a socialist, his political views mostly did not correspond to Soviet ideology.
 On 8 April 1978, the astronomer Nikolai Chernykh named an asteroid in honor of Franko by way of this name, 2428 Kamenyar.

 Commemoration in the Ukrainian diaspora

-In the Americas, Ivan Franko's legacy is alive to this day.
 Cyril Genik, the best man at Franko's wedding, emigrated to Canada.
-Genik became the first Ukrainian to be employed by the Canadian government – working as an immigration agent.
+Genik was employed by the Canadian government as an immigration agent.
 With his cousin Ivan Bodrug, and Bodrug's friend Ivan Negrich, the three were known as the Березівська Трійця (the Bereziv Triumvirate) in Winnipeg.
-Imbued by Franko's nationalism and liberalism, Genik and his Triumvirate had no compunction about bringing Bishop Seraphim to Winnipeg in 1903 – a renegade Russian monk, consecrated a bishop on Mount Athos – to free the Ukrainians of all the religious and political groups in Canada who were wrangling to assimilate them.
-Within two years, the charismatic Seraphim built the notorious Tin Can Cathedral in Winnipeg's North-End, which claimed nearly 60,000 adherents.
-Today, the bust of Ivan Franko, which stands triumphantly on a pillar in the courtyard of the Ivan Franko Manor on McGregor St. in Winnipeg, looks fondly across the street.
-Two churches stood here, the first (this building has since been demolished) that Seraphim blessed and opened for service upon his arrival, before building his Cathedral.
-The second was the Independent Greek Church (this building is still intact) of which Ivan Bodrug became the head after Seraphim was removed.
-Franko's consciousness had been bold, and on the level playing ground of the new world, it served Ukrainians in Canada to find their own identity as Ukrainian-Canadians.
+Imbued by Franko's nationalism and liberalism, Genik and his Triumvirate had no compunction about bringing Bishop Seraphim to Winnipeg in 1903, a Russian monk, consecrated a bishop on Mount Athos, to free the Ukrainians of all the religious and political groups in Canada who were wrangling to assimilate them.
+Within two years, Seraphim built the notorious Tin Can Cathedral in Winnipeg's North-End, which claimed nearly 60,000 adherents.
+Today, a bust of Ivan Franko stands in the courtyard of the Ivan Franko Manor on McGregor St. in Winnipeg.